A Tripod Review / Comparison – Ball Head vs Three-Way

 I take landscape photographs on a tripod by firstly using the level in the LCD to line up the camera horizontally.
 I set up the level to ‘true’ with the ball head adjusters not fully tight.
 When I tightened the adjusters enough to ensure the camera was firm, the final ‘tweak’ would take the camera off level.

-The only way I could find to get an absolute level image was to line up the head, tightened the dials a first time until tight then ‘grapple’ or forcibly move the camera with everything tight until it was finally level.
+The only way I could find to get an absolute level image was to line up the head, tightened the dials a first time until tight then ‘grapple’ or forcibly move the camera inside the head with all the levers locked tight until it was finally level.
 I do not recommend this!

 In addition, to do panoramic photography via multi-image stitching, you need to ensure the camera is level and then pan around in a horizontal plane.
 I found a ball-head much more difficult as you go off-level easily, as all adjustments get lost with each movement, rather than just one of three being the horizontal swivel.